Download: Financial Aid Application Form. The deadline for applications for the Fall Term has been extended to Friday, August 27, 2021.

 As part of The Center for Irish Music’s mission as a non-profit community music school, we make every effort to keep music classes and lessons affordable and easily accessible.
 Our Financial Aid Program was created specifically for the purpose of assisting individuals and families with demonstrated economic need.

-The information below should help to answer most questions regarding the financial aid program.
-However, for additional information, please contact Erika at (651) 815-0083 or firstname.lastname@example.org.
+The information below should help to answer most questions regarding our Financial Aid Program.
+However, for additional information, please contact us at firstname.lastname@example.org or (651) 815-0083.

 Every effort is made to protect the privacy of the individual/family applying for financial aid.
 Upon receiving applications, all personal information is removed and the application itself is given a code number as it is reviewed.

-All requests for tuition assistance require 2 pieces of information:
+All requests for financial aid require 2 pieces of information: